ozanyucell/python_doc/comments.md

 #Python will ignore everything in here.
 Even if it is executable.
 print("Hello world!")
 ```
+* Only one "Hello world!" will be printed.

 #
 * See you on the next document!